|

 - sudo chown -R "$USER":admin /usr/local

-extremely expensive operation due to the tree layout and
+due to the tree layout and traffic of

 fixed to not use shallow clones).
 Sorry for the